Scientific Advisory Board

-TPC2 Advisors Ltd., Inc., Panama
+Owner, TPC2 Advisors Ltd., Inc., USA

 Abrutyn recently retired from Kao Brands Company as a senior principal scientist.
 He has contributed broadly in the fields of hair care research, skin care product development and underarm product development.
 He also had experience at Dow Corning as senior technical service scientist in the field of silicone chemistry and Wickhen Products as director of R&D in the field of antiperspirants, esterification, spray drying and free-radical polymerization.
 He has also worked for Amerchol as a synthesis chemist in the field of glucoside chemistry.
-Abrutyn holds over 15 patents, is contributing editor to four books, is the author of many technical articles and has given numerous presentations in the field of antiperspirants, polymerization, controlled release and silicone applications.
+Abrutyn holds more than 15 patents, is contributing editor to four books, is the author of many technical articles and has given numerous presentations in the field of antiperspirants, polymerization, controlled release and silicone applications.

-Zoe Diana Draelos, MD
+Zoe Diana Draelos, M.D.

-Dermatology Consulting Services, USA
+Physician, Dermatology Consulting Services, USA

-Zoe Diana Draelos, MD, is a board certified dermatologist in private practice and a primary investigator for Dermatology Consulting Services, a company she founded in 1988 to provide education, develop formulation technology and conduct clinical studies in association with the pharmaceutical and cosmetics industry.
+Zoe Diana Draelos, M.D., is a board certified dermatologist in private practice and a primary investigator for Dermatology Consulting Services, a company she founded in 1988 to provide education, develop formulation technology and conduct clinical studies in association with the pharmaceutical and cosmetics industry.
 Her research interests include cosmetics, toiletries and biologically active skin medications.
 A national and international speaker, she has been the recipient of numerous research grants and served as principal investigator on more than 200 clinical trials.
 She is also a contributor to the medical literature, with more than 200 articles and 25 book chapters to her credit.
 She is the author of the Cosmetics in Dermatology, now in its third edition, and Hair Care, as well as serving as the editor for the textbook Cosmeceuticals, which has been translated into five languages.
 Complementing her writing endeavors, Draelos serves on eight editorial boards, including Cosmetics & Toiletries, Cosmetic Dermatology, The International Journal of Cosmetic Science, Dermatologic Surgery, Dermatology Times, Aesthetic Dermatology News, Journal of Cosmetic and Laser Therapy, Drugs and Dermatology, Cutis and the Journal of the American Academy of Dermatology.
 She is the editor-in-chief of the Journal of Cosmetic Dermatology.

 Draelos is a fellow and past board member of the American Academy of Dermatology and also holds membership in the American Dermatological Association, the Society for Investigative Dermatology and the American Society of Mechanical Engineers, among others.
 She is a past board member for the Society for Dermatologic Surgery.
 A former Rhodes Scholar, Draelos has been the recipient of many awards and honors in recognition of her professional and academic accomplishments.
 She was recently given a Lifetime Achievement Award for her research from Health Beauty America, a professional skin care and cosmetics industry organization.

-Angela R. Eppler, PhD
+Angela R. Eppler, Ph.D.

-Angela R. Eppler, PhD, currently serves as senior R&D scientist at Pfizer Consumer Healthcare, where she specializes in the formulation and product design of topical personal care applications for the ChapStick, Anbesol and Preparation H brands.
+Angela R. Eppler, Ph.D., currently serves as senior principal scientist at GlaxoSmithKline.
+She was most recently at Pfizer Consumer Healthcare, where she specializes in the formulation and product design of topical personal care applications for the ChapStick, Anbesol and Preparation H brands.

-Trefor Evans, PhD
+Trefor Evans, Ph.D.

 Evans holds a doctoral degree in physical-analytical chemistry and specializes in measurement science.
 In the personal care industry, his activities involved fundamental research, supporting product development efforts, substantiating and validating marketing claims, and a variety of other problem-solving.
 In addition, he facilitated and taught TRI’s two annual hair training classes and still holds the title Adjunct Research Fellow at TRI.
 Further, he teaches a series of lectures on hair science as part of the Master’s of Business and Science program in Personal Care Science at Rutgers University.
 Evans holds seven patents in the area of hair care and has published numerous articles in trade magazines and the scientific literature.
 His work has been awarded twice by the Society of Cosmetic Chemists, and he is a co-author and co-editor of the book “Practical Modern Hair Science,” published by Allured Business Media.